 The Trail Town of St. Ignace is your home port for exploring the Eastern Upper Peninsula of Michigan.
 Your North Country Trail adventure begins at the St. Ignace Welcome Center as soon you cross north over the majestic Mackinac “Mighty Mac” Bridge.

 It continues through the Straits State Park into the downtown, where the Huron Boardwalk carries you along the Lake Huron shoreline and travels beyond through 70 miles of the Hiawatha National Forest.
 St. Ignace is proud to be the first NCTA Trail Town in the Upper Peninsula.
 Hikers experience whispering pines and vibrant wetlands, skirt lakes and streams, stroll atop ancient sand dunes and along the Niagara Escarpment to the Lake Superior shore.
 All four seasons offer nature at its best, first hand and up close.
 The North Country Trail is easy hiking and accesses abound from parking areas to USFS roadways.
 Michigan’s second oldest city is steeped in history.
-Explore the history of the area by visiting the Museum of Ojibwa Culture and the Fort DeBuade Museum, both located in downtown St. Ignace.
-Admission to both museums is by donation.
+Explore the history of the area by visiting the Museum of Ojibwa Culture located in downtown St. Ignace.
+Admission to the museum is by donation.

 Spring offers nature study, photography, and especially birding for area adventurers wandering the woodlands and waterways.
 Birding east of St. Ignace is phenomenal.
 Raptors and song birds stop for rests in their flights across the Straits of Mackinac.
 All summer long St. Ignace invites you to enjoy the North Country Trail during the day, and your evenings in the downtown area with family activities every night of the week along the Huron Boardwalk.
 For a complete list of nightly events such as music, fireworks, outdoor movies, guided historical walking tours, visit the Chamber of Commerce.
 They can also help Trail adventurers schedule their vacations around weekend festivals and celebrations that take place throughout the year.
 St. Ignace offers a wide range of motels, hotels, B&B’s, restaurants, and tourist attractions.
 There is something for everyone.